Could it really be? Yes. Oui. Absolutely! Summer is finally on the way, and here to stay—if for only a few short weeks.

 BEGIN WITH A BANG

 Start the month off with fireworks!
 Check out one of the dozens of Canada Day celebrations across the province, such as the village of Champion’s lawnmower races and Fort McMurray’s Canada Day Parade.
-Or head to the provincial capital for pancakes, Alberta musicians (including Lucette, Kat Dancer and The Dungarees) and family-friendly activities at the Alberta Legislature in Edmonton.
+Or head to the provincial capital for pancakes, Alberta musicians (including Lucette, Kat Danser and The Dungarees) and family-friendly activities at the Alberta Legislature in Edmonton.
 Happy July 1st!

 TAKE A PEAK

 Have you had your daily recommended intake of iron?
 If not, you might want a dose of Mt.
 Norquay’s Via Ferrata—or iron road.
 Climb one of four routes (of varying lengths and degrees of difficulty) on the iconic Banff mountain, with the help of a certified guide, ladders and suspension bridges.
 Enjoy the stunning views… and perhaps even make a pit stop at the Cliffhouse Bistro.
 AMA members save 7% on family or senior annual Parks Canada Discovery Passes.

 Looking for an eggs-tremely awesome celebration?
 Visit Vegreville for its 46th annual Ukrainian Pysanka Festival.
 The three-day event, which kicks off July 5 at the Vegreville Exhibition Grounds, features Ukrainian music, dancing, pioneer activities, folk arts and, of course, food.
 Admission is free.